About Buying Property in Hungary

 In whose name should you purchase the property?

-about who should be the owner of the shares in the company.
+to think about who should be the owner of the shares in the company.

 The options available to you include:-